wangonya/wangonya.com/content/blog/ubuntu-23-04.md

 With Ubuntu, I have to figure out if the thing is in the repos.
 I may have to add some new repos, add GPG keys and run system updates.
 Maybe the thing is a snap.
 In that case, I need to run some different commands to install snaps.

-I wan't even able to install previous versions of Python [^1].
+I wasn't even able to install previous versions of Python [^1].
 Something about it being a security issue for non-lts versions (can't remember the exact error).

 There's probably something out there like yay but for Ubuntu - I don't know.
 But as it is, it's all just too much work.

-[^1]: Ofcourse I should have used pyenv instead, but ain't nobody got time for that.
+[^1]: Yes, I should have used pyenv instead.